6500 Soquel Dr.

 Artistic Director / Resident Musical Director

-Jon is in his 14th season as Artistic Director with Cabrillo Stage and played as a woodwind doubler in the show orchestras since 1988.
-During that time he has produced more than 35 productions including world and regional premieres...and Musically Directed many more over a career spanning 45 years.
-Since 2002, he has served as the Director of Bands at Cabrillo College.
-Jon has adjudicated and presented clinics at music festivals throughout the country, lectured for the United States Academic Decathlon, and conducted honor bands throughout California.
-He has served on the board of the Santa Cruz Jazz Festival and as Artist in Residence at Pacific Grove Middle School, and he was named Music Educator of the Year in 2019 by the Central Coast Section of the California Music Educators Association.
-He has enjoyed a rewarding career as a freelance woodwind musician, conductor, and arranger with the Miss California pageant, the Rosebowl Cabaret Orchestra, Great America, Princess Cruise Lines, the Santa Cruz Symphony, and "Beach Blanket Babylon...!" at the Club Fugasi.
-He has performed in concert with Antsy McClain and the Trailer Troubadours, Arturo Sandoval, Allen Vizzutti, Ed Shaugnessy, The Chordettes, The Manhattan Transfer, Smokey Robinson, the Temptations, Little Anthony, Martha Reeves and the Vandellas, Bobby Rydel, Joanne Castle, Julius LaRossa, Donald O'Connor, Jack Jones, and the Ringling Bros. and Barnum & Baily Circus etc....He has performed on recordings for the Santa Clara County Fair, Chucky Cheese Pizza Parlors and Wyndham Hill Studios.
-He appeared in television commercials for Arthur's nightclub and his playing has been featured on numerous demos for local artists.
+Jon Nordgren is in his 17th season as Artistic Director and has musically directed or played in the Cabrillo Stage show orchestras for 23 years.
+During that time he has produced more than 45 productions including world and regional premieres, and musically directed many more over a career spanning 48 years.
+From 2002-2020, he served as the Director of Bands at Cabrillo College and adjudicated and presented clinics at music festivals throughout the country, lectured for the United States Academic Decathlon, and conducted honor bands throughout California.
+He has served on the board of the Santa Cruz Jazz Festival for almost 20 years, and he was named Music Educator of the Year in 2019 by the Central Coast Section of the California Music Educators Association.
+He has enjoyed a rewarding career as a freelance woodwind musician, conductor, and arranger including with organizations like the Miss California pageant, Princess Cruise Lines, the Santa Cruz Symphony, and "Beach Blanket Babylon...!"
+He has performed in concert with Antsy McClain and the Trailer Troubadours, Arturo Sandoval, Allen Vizzutti, Ed Shaugnessy, The Chordettes, The Manhattan Transfer, Smokey Robinson, The Temptations, Little Anthony, Martha Reeves and the Vandellas, Bobby Rydel, Joanne Castle, Julius LaRossa, Donald O'Connor, Jack Jones, and the Ringling Bros. and Barnum & Baily Circus etc....He has performed on recordings for numerous advertisements and demos including with an array of artists at Wyndham Hill Studios.

 Managing Director / Resident Director

 Dustin has had the honor of working with Cabrillo Stage since 1998, including Annie, Honk, Peter Pan, Music Man, The Last Five Years, Scrooge, Jesus Christ Superstar and Cabaret, just to name a few.
 Dustin has directed, produced and starred in a number of shows in the Monterey Bay area, most recently directing RENT, Oliver, The Full Monty, Little Shop of Horrors & West Side Story for Cabrillo Stage.
-Dustin's diverse directing credits include The Laramie Project, Lord of the Flies, A Midsummer's Night Dream, Cyrano de Bergerac, The Outsiders and Romeo & Juliet.
-A versatile performer, Dustin has been in shows as diverse as Shakespeare's R&J to Guys & Dolls.
+Dustin’s diverse directing credits include The Laramie Project, Lord of the Flies, A Midsummer’s Night Dream, Cyrano de Bergerac, The Outsiders and Romeo & Juliet.
+A versatile performer, Dustin has been in shows as diverse as Shakespeare’s R&J to Guys & Dolls.
 His credits include both on and off stage at The Monterey Bay Repertory Theater, San Jose Repertory Theater, Shakespeare Santa Cruz, and Cabrillo Stage.
-Dustin's most beloved performances on stage have been Mercutio in the return of the West Coast premiere of Shakespeare's R&J adapted by Joe Calarco, Jeff in The Sum of Us, Mark in Mass Appeal and the Barber in Cabrillo Stage's Man of La Mancha.
-Dustin has been an active promoter of Youth Theater in Santa Cruz for 20 years, and is the Managing Artistic Director for Hooked On Theater's summer youth workshop.
-His musical direction and management credits include West Side Story, Honk, Annie, Crazy for You, The Wizard of Oz, The Sound of Music, Fiddler on the Roof, Oliver and many more.
+Dustin’s most beloved performances on stage have been Mercutio in the return of the West Coast premiere of Shakespeare’s R&J adapted by Joe Calarco, Jeff in The Sum of Us, Mark in Mass Appeal and the Barber in Cabrillo Stage’s Man of La Mancha.
+Dustin provides theatrical consulting for theater companies and schools in South East Asia to improve their productions as they begin to produce western musicals into their yearly seasons.

 Resident Scenic Designer & Charge Artist / Theater Arts Instructor